Devolutions/doc/docs/en/kb/remote-desktop-manager/how-to-articles/rdm-typing-macro-perform-authentication.md

 ---
+eleventyComputed:
-title: Remote Desktop Manager typing macro to perform authentication
+  title: '{{ en.RDM }} typing macro to perform authentication'
 ---
 With {{ en.RDM }}, it is possible to send credentials through a typing macro using variables.